iot49/photo-web/projectBrief.md

 ...
 ```

 Routes that match are accepted or denied based on the first matching rule.
 If no rule matches, access is denied.
+This process is detailed in the authorization flow diagram (Figure 3).

 The application uses the following roles: